Conflict of Interest

 - Freedom of Choice Regarding Involvement in Adviser’s Company.
 Graduate students have the freedom to decide whether to participate in faculty research or business activities.
 They have the right to say no, to change advisors and to change research interests to avoid engagement in faculty activities that may be outside the scope of the student’s academic interest.

 - COI Management Plan Requirement.
 Graduate students may not be involved in a company in which their dissertation/thesis adviser or faculty mentor has an outside interest unless a COI Management Plan can be arranged for the faculty involved and a COI Student Monitor assigned to the case (Defined Below).
 “Involvement” means they may not be employed in the company in a research capacity, undertake training in the company, or do their dissertation research in the company.
+In addition, if there are other faculty involved in that company, only one faculty member may serve on that student’s committee.

 Outside Interest of the Faculty Advisor is defined as: